A simple geometric proof for the characterisation of e-merging functions: Geometric proof of the characterisation

-\paragraph{Acknowledgements.} The author acknowledges the use of ChatGPT (OpenAI) for assistance in exploring proof ideas and for improving the clarity of exposition.
+\paragraph{Acknowledgements.} The author acknowledges the use of ChatGPT (OpenAI) and Gemini (Google) for assistance in exploring proof ideas and for improving the clarity of the exposition.
 All results and proofs were independently verified by the author, who takes full responsibility for the content.